 Brooklyn based Scott Albrecht (covered here) creates colorful plays on typography and symbols using repurposed found objects and wood cut apart like puzzle pieces.
 His latest series, which will debut tonight in “Here and Now” at Andenken/Battalion gallery in Amsterdam, is an extension of his style and themes.
 For this exhibition, he challenged himself to explore new ideas; there are more characterized motifs like abstractions of Hamsa, or the Hand of Fatima from Middle Eastern faiths, and hidden messages that represent more than what is written at the surface.
-Albrecht takes a moment to tell us more about his new works and creative upbringing in this exclusive interview with gallery owner Hyland Mather, below.
+Albrecht takes a moment to tell us more about his new creative writing exercises and creative upbringing in this exclusive interview with gallery owner Hyland Mather, below.

 HF: You use a wide variety of materials in your work, and yet somehow maintain an identity throughout.
 Do you have a favorite medium right now?
 Is there a stepping stone process from one material to another, or have you always worked in various materials?